dryasinyildiz/dryasinyildiz/README.md

 - 👋 Hi, I’m @dryasinyildiz
 - 👀 I’m interested in learning coding and getting some software skills.
-- 🌱 I’m currently learning c#!
+- 🌱 I’m currently learning Swift!
-- 💞️ I’m looking to collaborate on learning c# as begginer.
+- 💞️ I’m looking to collaborate on learning Swift as begginer.
 - 📫 How to reach me: via mail: dryasinyildiz@gmail.com

 <!---